 Error formatting disk – Error synchronizing after initial wipe: Timed out waiting for object (udisks-error-quark, 0)

 I had to go around and format the removable disk with the help of GParted.
-And thus I came up with this tutorial to help others know how to format a SD card or USB key in Ubuntu.
+And thus I came up with this tutorial to help others learn how to format a SD card or USB key in Ubuntu.

-sudo apt-get install gparted
+sudo apt install gparted

-When it’s recognized the drives, you will see a screen like below.
-By default it goes to the hard drive of your computer.
-To access the removable media, go to the top-right corner of the application and choose the removable media.
+When it’s recognized the drives, you’ll see a screen as below.
+By default, it goes to the hard drive of your computer.
+To access removable media, go to the top-right corner of the application and choose removable media.
 You can see the size of the removable media to identify the right one :

-Voila!
-You are done.
-Was the tutorial helpful to you and were you able to format USB key in Ubuntu?
-Have questions?
-Feel free to go to the comment section of the page.
+Was the tutorial helpful to you and were you able to format a USB key in Ubuntu?
+Any questions?
+Feel free to go to the comments section of the page.